michaaalD/PAMSI_3/README.md

-# pamsi 1
+# pamsi 3

  2022/2023

-Zadanie 1 -   kolejka
+Zadanie 3 -  kolko i krzyzyk

 ## Building

-Build by making a build directory (i.e. `build/`), run `cmake` in that dir, and then use `make` to build the desired target.
+Build by making a build directory (i.e. `build/`), run `cmake ..` in that dir, and then use `make` to build the desired target.

 Requirements: cmake, gnuplot, doxygen + dot (in graphviz library)